phanendra7/Tensor-Invoices/README.md

 - Zapier account

 ## Setup:
+Create an empty folder and clone these folders

 ### Backend:
 1. Clone the repo and navigate to the `backend/` folder.
 2. Install dependencies: `npm install`.